KI Feral Cat Eradication Program

-Since 2007 the KI Council has had in place strict bylaws governing the ownership of domestic cats.
+Since 2007 the KI Council has implemented strict by-laws governing the ownership of domestic cats.
 Cats on Kangaroo Island must be:

-*Registered cat breeders can be given permission from the Council to more cats, registration must be made with the Council on an annual basis, registered catteries are also exempt.
+*Registered cat breeders can be given permission from the Council to own more cats.
+Registration must be made with the Council on an annual basis.
+Registered catteries are also exempt.

 This program could not occur without the support of many generous organisations and the KI community.